20 November 2011

 We had brought along food to made a hor hog, the real traditional Mongolian barbeque.
 The father of the family was responsible for cooking this (not that different to an Australian BBQ) so while it was being prepared we were told to take a walk and a look around their beautiful property.
 During this time we also visited the elders ger, which was actually a traditional Kazakh ger.
 They were really lovely and even let us try on a traditional Kazakh outfit.
 The hat I’m wearing is actually made out of fox feet!

-me back to UB we stopped at the big Chinggis (Genghis) Khan statue, which shows Chinggis riding a horse.
+On our way home back to UB we stopped at the big Chinggis (Genghis) Khan statue, which shows Chinggis riding a horse.
 According to legend, this is where Chinggis had found a golden whip.
 The statue is 40 metres high and apparently you can climb up to the head of the horse.
 Unfortunately it was getting quite dark (not to mention FREEZING cold!) so we’re hoping to go back again in the daytime.